Jomonsugi/churn_predictor/README.md

-# Predicting Churn for Ride-Sharing Company
+# Predicting Churn for A Ride-Sharing Company

 ## Research Problem
 A ride-sharing company (Company X) is interested in predicting rider retention.
-Using data for rider activity, develop a model that identifies what factors are best predictors of retention.
-Also offer suggestions to operationalize insights to help Company X. The model should:
+Using data for rider activity, we developed a model that identifies what factors are best predictors of retention.
+We also offer suggestions to operationalize insights to help Company X.
-1. Minimize error
-2. Facilitate interpretation of factors that contribute to the predictions.

 ## Data